History of Nunavut: Towards autonomy

 Leading up to the 1970s, there was some discussion of splitting the Northwest Territories into two separate jurisdictions in order to better reflect the demographic character of the territory.
 In 1966, a public commission of inquiry on Northwest Territories government reported, recommending against division of the Northwest Territories at the time.

-In 1976, as part of the land claims negotiations between the Inuit Tapiriit Kanatami (then called the Inuit Tapirisat of Canada) and the federal government, the division of the Northwest Territories was discussed.
+In 1976, as part of the land claims negotiations between Inuit Tapiriit Kanatami (then called Inuit Tapirisat of Canada) and the federal government, the division of the Northwest Territories was discussed.
 On April 14, 1982, a plebiscite on division was held throughout the Northwest Territories with a majority of the residents voting in favour and the federal government gave a conditional agreement seven months later.
 The land claims agreement was decided in September 1992 and ratified by nearly 85% of the voters in Nunavut in a referendum.
 On May 25, 1993, the Nunavut Land Claims Agreement was signed and on June 10, 1993, the Nunavut Land Claims Agreement Act and the Nunavut Act were passed by the Canadian Parliament, with the transition completed on April 1, 1999.
 On January 18, 2024, the federal and territorial governments signed the Nunavut Lands and Resources Devolution Agreement; it gives the government of Nunavut control over the territory's land and resources.
 It is the largest land transfer in Canada's history.